-We believe we have complied with the Company-AAG's Bylaws, Article II Meeting of Stockholders, Section 9 Proper Business for Stockholders' Meetings by filing all of our proposals with the Corporate Secretary by the December 21, 2007 deadline.

-In our opinion, proposals three through five that currently exist in the AAG's April 4, 2008 Definitive Proxy Statement are all written as binding on the board if they obtain the proper vote totals.
-In order to accomplish the changes that are being voted upon, the proposals three and four demand an amendment to the company's bylaws and/or the certificate of incorporation.
+We believe we have complied with the Company-AAG's Bylaws, Article II Meeting of Stockholders, Section 9 Proper Business for Stockholders' Meetings by filing all of our proposals with the Corporate Secretary by the December 5, 2008 deadline.
+In our opinion, proposals that currently exist in the AAG's, 2009 Preliminary Proxy Statement are all written as binding on the board if they obtain the proper vote totals.
+In order to accomplish the changes that are being voted upon, the proposals demand an amendment to the company's bylaws and/or the certificate of incorporation.
 To some, binding or non-binding is in the eye of the beholder.
 We assert that they are binding, but acknowledge that under Delaware law the board has a lot of latitude.
 Obviously, the courts might have to decide some of these contentions if the board did not act on a proposal that, if properly written, was binding.

-Proposal number six is a proposal that the company legally excluded from its proxy statement due to the SEC granting the company a "no-action" letter.
+Proposal number is a proposal that the company legally excluded from its proxy statement due to the SEC granting the company a "no-action" letter.
 Any votes on this proposal will be presented to the AAG board for its consideration.

-Regarding passage, please reference the Company-AAG's April 4, 2008 Definitive Proxy statement page 6 under the heading "How many votes must the proposal to approve the 2008 Performance Incentive Plan and each of the stockholder proposals (Proposals 3 through 5) receive in order to pass?"
+Regarding passage, please reference the Company-AAG's, 2009 Definitive Proxy statement page under the heading "How many votes must the proposal receive in order to pass?"
+Proposal No. 3 CUMULATIVE VOTING RESOLVED, that our board initiate in 2009 the appropriate process to amend our company's certificate of incorporation to ensure that cumulative voting is permitted to elect director nominees to the board.
+This binding proposal does not infringe on the right of our board and management to determine in its discretion the best method to implement cumulative voting if shareholders support it with a majority vote.
+13